mematron/Arminta/README.md

 - **Episodic Database**: Query `arminta_episodic.db` for a complete record of every action, outcome, and self-assessment.
 Each episode now includes a `context` column storing the metric snapshot that triggered the event, enabling counterfactual replay.
 - **State Snapshot**: The current world model and learned parameters are serialized in a versioned pickle file.
 - **System Metrics**: Ground truth comes from standard Linux interfaces including `/proc/meminfo`, PSI, and thermal sensors.
 - **Live Dashboard**: [mematron.github.io/arminta-status](https://mematron.github.io/arminta-status) displays real-time cognitive state, emotion bars, causal edges, reward history, and the Continuity Advisor.
-Data is pushed from the running agent via gist on a 2-minute cycle.
+Data is pushed from the running agent via gist on a configurable cycle.

 ---